This is how all the threads of my life and career weave together:

 - SHARP House – Co-Founder for a home for teen mothers and their children.

-- Macdonald Center – Office Manager & Community Builder for an organization that provides relationship and community for people who are poor, addicted and/or disabled, and live in isolation in downtown Portland, OR.
+- The Maybelle Center for Community – Office Manager & Community Builder for an organization that provides relationship and community for people who are poor, addicted and/or disabled, and live in isolation in downtown Portland, OR.

 - Trumpet Behavioral Health – Support Services Manager for Behavioral Health Clinic for Children with Special Needs.
 As the nexus of the department’s operations, it was my responsibility to hold space and manage constant change as effectively as possible for our 130 families and 100 clinical staff in two locations.